 Character actor Michael Shannon has been nominated for his second Oscar for his role in the 2016 thriller Nocturnal Animals.
 "No Small Parts" takes a look at some of the other characters he's played in the past.

 This is undoubtedly the most complete and faithful adaptation of The Three Musketeers ever filmed.
-It's also a pleasure to watch and succeeds in translating a plot-heavy book into a handsome set of moving images.
+It's also a pleasure to watch and succeeds in translating a plot-heavy book into a handsome set of images.
 Director Henri Diamant-Berger worked with the benefit of a lavish budget and many hours of screen time, since his film was released as a 12-part serial.

-Diamant-Berger's direction is assured though not especially stylish.
+Diamant-Berger's direction is assured, though not especially stylish.
 He has a good eye for outdoor locations (this is definitely not a set-bound film) and action on horseback, but his interior staging is rudimentary.
-By 1921 filmmaking had benefited from the innovations of D.W.
-Griffith but hadn't reached its pinnacle of sophistication and style during the late 20s, exemplified among literary adaptations by Henri Fescourt's dazzling Monte Cristo (1929).
+In 1921 silent filmmaking had yet to reach its pinnacle of sophistication and style, as exemplified by Henri Fescourt's dazzling "Monte Cristo" (1929).

-The Three Musketeers was one of the most successful films of the 1920s in France, and Diamant-Berger followed it by filming Dumas's sequel Vignt Ans Apres, now lost.
+The Three Musketeers was one of the most successful films of the 1920s in France, and Diamant-Berger followed it by filming Dumas's sequel "Vignt Ans Apres," now lost.
 He also filmed a sound remake of the Musketeers in 1932--a documentary among the DVD's special features includes excerpts.

 1 of 1 people found this review helpful.